Article updated 2020.

 Unfortunately, a lot of women don’t know.
 It’s not easy to know.
 And it’s never your fault for not knowing.
 All we can do in this life is learn as we go; and try to do better.
 That’s all that matters.

-When we didn’t check in with ourselves to feel whether he was committed or not, we can end up having to get ugly and push a man for a commitment, because:
+When we didn’t check in with ourselves to feel whether he was committed or not, a woman can end up having to get ugly and push a man for a commitment, because:

-She wasn’t giving him moment by moment feedback for his actions; and she held back her responsiveness out of a lack of trust for him, or out of fear; or
+She wasn’t aware of where HE is at, and she wasn’t giving him moment by moment feedback for his actions; and she held back her responsiveness out of a lack of trust for him, or out of fear; or

 Commitment never arises from “the talk” – true commitment is a gradual deepening of a man’s investment in you